At Empowered Mediation . . .

 The best resolution is one you create yourself.
 Mediation empowers you to shape your own future rather than leaving your fate in a stranger's hands.

-— John Laubach, Attorney & Mediator
+— John Laubach, Mediator

 Frequently Asked Questions